LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Cuda/HipAvoidDeviceMaxThreadOccupancyConcretizer    Avoids using the max occupancy of the
                                                     device in terms of threads.
-                                                    Note that it may use the max occupancy of the function if that is below the max occupancy of the device.
+                                                    Note that it may use the max occupancy of the kernel if that is below the max occupancy of the device.

 Cuda/HipFractionOffsetOccupancyConcretizer<         Uses a fraction and offset to choose an
-    Fraction<size_t, numerator, denomenator>,       occupancy based on the max occupancy BLOCKS_PER_SM_OFFSET>                           Using the following formula.
+    Fraction<size_t, numerator, denomenator>,       occupancy based on the max occupancy BLOCKS_PER_SM_OFFSET>                           Using the following formula:
                                                     (Fraction * kernel_max_blocks_per_sm +
                                                      BLOCKS_PER_SM_OFFSET) * sm_per_device